saimanisha-veliginti/-REAL-TIME-CHAT-APPLICATIONSS/README.md

 WebSocket technology can be used not only for chatting but also for real-time data feeds from sensors or IoT devices.

 Conclusion Building a real-time chat application using WebSockets and React.js is a powerful way to understand the core principles of real-time communication, client-server interaction, and front-end development.
 The project was completed using a lightweight WebSocket server and a modern front-end framework, demonstrating how efficient, scalable, and interactive web applications can be created with relatively simple tools.
-This type of application can serve as a base for more complex systems involving authentication, chat history storage, private rooms, and multimedia integration.
+This type of application can serve as a base for more complex systems involving authentication, chat history storage, private rooms, and multimedia integration

-# -REAL-TIME-CHAT-APPLICATIONSS